No products in the cart.

 So you are looking for an extraction rate of 480m³ for medium usage.

-It is recommended that you choose a hood that achieves that on the a mid setting, so it will run quieter during standard use and you are able to use a higher setting on the occasions you are using all the rings at once.
+It is recommended that you choose a hood that achieves that on a mid setting, so it will run quieter during standard use, and you can use a higher setting on the occasions you are using all the rings at once.